-Comprehensive insights from the 2024 Ramadan and Eid al-Fitr study by Toluna
+Comprehensive insights from the 2024 Ramadan and Eid al-Fitr Study by Toluna

 PHOTO

-Dubai, UAE – Toluna, in collaboration with MetrixLab, released the findings from their study, "2024 Ramadan and Eid al-Fitr Insights”, providing a comprehensive understanding of consumer behavior in the UAE during the upcoming festive season.
-As the UAE gears up for the 2024 Ramadan and Eid al-Fitr period, the study offers an extensive analysis of consumer behavior, shedding light on the significant shifts and emerging trends.
+KSA – Toluna, in collaboration with MetrixLab, released the findings from their study, "2024 Ramadan and Eid al-Fitr Insights”, providing a comprehensive understanding of consumer behavior in the KSA during the upcoming festive season.
+As the KSA gears up for the 2024 Ramadan and Eid al-Fitr period, the study offers an extensive analysis of consumer behavior, shedding light on the significant shifts and emerging trends.

 General Behavior and Perceptions Around Ramadan and Eid:

-The study highlights shifts in consumer behavior from 2023 to 2024, with heightened enthusiasm for special Ramadan events in stores, Ramadan brand editions, and shopping during the festive season.
-While special offers and prices continue to be the top two factors influencing shopping destinations, this year there’s a notable surge in residents prioritizing 'hassle-free returns' and 'multiple counters for faster payments.'
-Specifically, 18% express a preference for easy product returns in 2024 compared to 13% in 2023, and 14% favor multiple billing counters, up from 10% in 2023.
-Additionally, 48% emphasize the allure of offers and promotions, and 25% value the convenience of free home delivery
+The study highlights a shift in consumer behavior from 2023 to 2024 indicating a 46% greater spending sentiment with heightened enthusiasm for special Ramadan events in stores, Ramadan brand editions, and shopping during the festive season.
+64% of KSA consumers feel that Ramadan an auspicious month for ‘new purchases’ compared to 55% in 2023 while special offers and prices continue to be the top two factors influencing shopping destinations.
+This year there’s a notable surge in residents prioritizing the outlets’ convenient location with 24% preferring so versus 18% in 2023, and 17% favoring ample parking space, up from 13% in 2023.
+Additionally, 45% emphasize the allure of offers and promotions, and 21% value the convenience of free home delivery

 Impact of Winter Ramadan on Spending Behavior:

-The predominant sentiment around Winter Ramadan is of excitement, with 52% stating they are excited due to multiple outdoor options available in Winter during Ramadan.
-Owing to Winter Ramadan, respondents expect to consume more dates (51%), hot beverages (47%), and chocolates and sweets (46%).
-As for beauty and personal care products, about one-third plan to use more moisturizers and oral care products compared to Ramadans in the Summer months.
+The predominant sentiment around Winter Ramadan is excitement, with 53% stating they are excited due to multiple outdoor options available in Winter during Ramadan.
+Owing to Winter Ramadan, respondents expect to consume more dates (43%), hot beverages and chocolates, and sweets (41%).
+As for beauty and personal care products, KSA residents expect to use more moisturizers and hair care products during winter Ramadan this year compared to Ramadans in the Summer months.

 Consumer expectations from brands & banks

-When it comes to shopping, consumers in the UAE are enticed by brands that provide discounts (56%), bundle offers (49%), and gifts/services (38%).
-In terms of banking expectations for the same period, UAE residents are keen on offers related to shopping (55%), signing up for new credit cards (43%), and dining (42%).
-Notably, there's a substantial increase in the number of individuals seeking advantageous offers on car loans, with 35% expressing heightened interest.
+When it comes to shopping, consumers in the KSA are enticed by brands that provide discounts (56%), more quantity for the same price (44%), and bundle offers (41%).
+In terms of banking expectations for the same period, KSA residents are keen on offers related to shopping (54%), discounts on flights (42%), and signing up for new credit cards (41%).
+Notably, there's a substantial increase in the number of individuals seeking advantageous offers on car loans, with 38% expressing heightened interest.

 Shopping and Activities Planning Around Ramadan & Eid:

-Social plans are also in the works, as 35% intend to commence inviting friends and relatives throughout the month.
-Travel aspirations are evident, with 19% planning to book a trip abroad for Eid before Ramadan, while 17% aim to book a staycation.
-The process of buying Eid gifts will be spread out throughout the season, with 24% planning to start the process, 26% intending to continue throughout the month, and another 26% planning to do so in the last 10 days.
+Social plans are also in the works, as 32% intend to invite friends and relatives throughout the month.
+Travel aspirations are evident, with 21% planning to book a trip abroad for Eid before Ramadan, while 22% aim to book a staycation throughout Ramadan.
+The process of buying Eid gifts will be spread out throughout the season, with 34% planning to continue throughout the month, and another 11% planning to do so in the last 10 days.

 Eid Festivities: Consumer Engagement

-In 2024, a significant portion of UAE residents expresses heightened interest in diverse cultural activities during the Eid period.
-The enthusiasm for participation is evident across various activities, with 84% planning to visit relatives and friends, 81% intending to explore shopping malls for retail experiences, 76% opting for fine dining or restaurant visits, 64% engaging in cultural activities, 63% planning visits to theme parks, 57% expressing a desire to travel abroad, and 47% keen on attending concerts, live shows, and events.
+In 2024, a significant portion of KSA residents expresses heightened interest in visiting malls for shopping activities during the Eid period.
+The enthusiasm for participation is evident across various activities, with 82% planning to visit relatives and friends, 76% intending to explore shopping malls for retail experiences, 75% opting for fine dining or restaurant visits, 56% engaging in cultural activities, 65% planning visits to theme parks, 49% expressing a desire to travel abroad, and 43% keen on attending concerts, live shows, and events.

 Spending Plans for Global vs. Local Brands Due to Recent Geo-Political Events: